romanbik/appSyncTutorial/README.md

 ## Introduction

-In this tutorial we will implement GraphQL Api using AppSync and with Aurora Serverless as data source.
+In this tutorial we will implement GraphQL Api using **AWS AppSync** and with **Aurora Serverless** as data source.
 It is important to note that our approach excludes creation of ANY backend services, all logic will be implemented inside AppSync.
+Also as IaC tool we will use Terraform.
+The business idea of the api will be simple app with project and tasks, every task can have multiply sub-tasks also.

 ---